Key Takeaways

 One framework investment, multiple jurisdiction coverage

-The management implication is clear: invest in NIST alignment once, and you are 60-70% of the way to EU AI Act compliance, on a documented path to ISO 42001 certification, and building the evidence base for legal safe harbor in Colorado and beyond.
+The management implication is clear: invest in NIST alignment once, and you are 60-70% of the way to EU AI Act compliance, on a documented path to ISO 42001 certification, and building the strongest available evidence of a de facto standard of care in litigation and enforcement.

 Federal procurement adds another dimension.
 While Executive Order 14110 was rescinded in January 2025, the framework itself remains valid and continues voluntary adoption.
 Federal agencies continue to reference NIST AI RMF in procurement requirements, federal contractors must follow NIST-aligned governance, and enterprise customers increasingly require NIST alignment from AI vendors.
-The procurement signal is not weakening — it is strengthening, driven by institutional risk aversion rather than executive mandate.
+The procurement signal keeps strengthening, driven by institutional risk aversion rather than executive mandate.

 Start With MVG, Scale to NIST